SherazHussain546/StylishMarbleArt/README.md

 ### Securing Secret Keys

-Your project uses secret keys for its AI features and for sending emails.
+Your project uses secret keys for its AI features, sending emails, and displaying Google Maps.
 It is **critical** that these keys are never uploaded to a public GitHub repository.
 The standard way to handle this is with a `.env.local` file.

 1.  **Create a `.env.local` file**: At the root of your project, create a file named `.env.local`.
 Your secret keys should be stored here.
 For example:
     ```
     # For the AI Assistant on the contact page
     GEMINI_API_KEY=your_gemini_secret_key_here

+    # For displaying the map on the contact page
+    # IMPORTANT: The variable name MUST start with NEXT_PUBLIC_
+    NEXT_PUBLIC_GOOGLE_MAPS_API_KEY=your_new_google_maps_api_key_here

     # For sending emails from the contact form
     SMTP_HOST=your_smtp_host.com